jawah/niquests/docs/community/faq.rst

 It's best to do that and will allow smoother upgrade in the future when we make important changes.

 .. note:: The default behavior (ie. name shadowing) is not mandatory.
 You can circumvent it by a simple command.
-See bellow (Cohabitation).
+See below (Cohabitation).

 Cohabitation
 ~~~~~~~~~~~~